paridhijain5/Portfolio/Churn Prediction Model/Description.md

 ### Data Source
-The dataset used for this project is the Telco Customer Churn dataset, which includes information on customer demographics, account information, and services used.
+The dataset used for this project is the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from kaggle, which includes information on customer demographics, account information, and services used.

 ### Project Steps